FIVE DECADES OF MUSIC

 The Jerry Garcia Band

-In October 1979, Ozzie joined the Jerry Garcia Band as keyboardist, playing electric piano and synthesizer alongside Jerry Garcia (guitar/vocals), John Kahn (bass), and Johnny de Fonseca (drums).
-From the first show at Keystone Berkeley on October 7, 1979 through the final gig on March 27, 1980, the band delivered some of the most celebrated performances in the Garcia catalog.
+In October 1979 I joined the Jerry Garcia Band on electric piano and synthesizer, alongside Jerry Garcia (guitar and vocals), John Kahn (bass), and Johnny de Fonseca (drums).
+From the first show at Keystone Berkeley on October 7, 1979 through the final gig on March 27, 1980, we played some of the most celebrated nights in the Garcia catalog.
+The March 1, 1980 show at the Capitol Theatre and the February 28, 1980 set at Kean College came out later as official live albums — the four of us at our best: loose, locked in, and stretching out on covers and originals alike.

 The legendary March 1, 1980 show at the Capitol Theatre and the February 28, 1980 performance at Kean College were later released as official live albums, capturing the foursome at their best: loose, locked in, and stretching out on covers and originals alike.